ajaynadig/bhr/README.md

 `BHR` is a utility implemented in R for estimating burden heritability and derived quantities, including gene set enrichments and genetic correlations.

+**Setting up `BHR` on your machine**
+This repository contains the `BHR` code.
+To download into an R session, run:
+`devtools::install_github("ajaynadig/bhr")`

 For documentation and an example analysis workflow, please see the [wiki](https://github.com/ajaynadig/bhr/wiki).

+We have also published other detailed scripts in the [`example`](https://github.com/ajaynadig/bhr/tree/master/example) folder, including scripts for generating gene-level summary statistics from variant-level summary statistics, scripts for running `BHR`, and scripts for generating the figures in the manuscript.
+Scripts for running the simulations in the manuscript are in the `MATLAB` folder.